yubofredwang/yubofredwang.github.io/_posts/2025-05-12-Speculative-Decoding-EAGLE-Sglang.md

 ```

 Thanks for reading all the way through!
 This is for sure one of the more complicated processes and challenging code to understand.
-Let's wrap up with a famous quote from Tom Nook:
+My learnings from diving into the codebase is:
+1. Understand the details of algorithm/design first before diving into the code.
+This helps a lot in understanding the code.
+2. If possible, avoid modifying variables in place.
+In-place modifications are hard to keep track of and the developers of other parts of the code can have false assumptions.
+3. There are triton, cutlass kernels in sglang codebase.
+I think they can be documented better too.
+4. The overall design of the worker is general enough to be extended to another speculative decoding algorithm.
+However, it will be more helpful if EAGLEWorker class can be abstracted out to a base class.

+Also, never forget this:

 > <i>"But We Don't Do Things Because They Are Easy Hm?
 We Do Them Because They Are Profitable." - Tom Nook </i>